 Please can someone explain where the year has gone?!
-How is it the middle of November already?
 For us marketers, that means Christmas marketing is well and truly underway, and it’s all about that push for sales during the next few weeks.

-Statistics from Twitter’s Christmas guide show that, in 2020, a staggering 49 million Christmas-related tweets were sent out.
+Statistics from Twitter’s Christmas guide show that, in 2021 the holiday conversation in August was up 61% vs previous year.
 That number shows us two things: that you need to be on social media, and that it’s hard to be seen.
 That’s where social advertising comes in to help you break through the fog, to get your products in front of the people who want to buy them.

 It’s more than people just seeing your products.
 With social media advertisements, people actually buy your products too.
-Research found that 28% of people who use the internet found new products after viewing social media advertisements.
+We know this because brands keep spending, with spending forecast to reach over £200 billion in 2022.

 Today, you’ll struggle to find anyone who doesn’t know what social media is.
 But social media advertising?
-That’s a bit less common.
+That’s a bit more niche.

 Social advertising is using advertisement platforms to promote your content across various social media channels.
 This could include Facebook advertising, LinkedIn pay-per-click, and more.
 You will have to pay the appropriate platforms to appear in certain places based on the audience you define.

 Advertising on social media allows you to reach new audiences that your organic posts wouldn’t get seen by.

 No matter how much you love the festive season, buying Christmas presents can be difficult.
 There are so many options that it becomes hard to choose.
 According to a One 4 All survey, 66% of people struggle to choose a Christmas gift for at least one friend or family member.